 This is part one in a series of blogs on cryptocurrencies and security.
-The goal is to extract data from an encrypted USB stick, like a Tails OS persistent volume.
+The goal is to show how your private keys could be extracted from an encrypted USB stick, like a Tails OS persistent volume.
 Theses are commonly used for cold storage of Bitcoin, Ethereum, and other alt-coins.

 Please note: This is an information security blog.
-The intent is to help people have fun hacking shit, point out vulnerabilities that we encounter every day, and ultimately help people make better decisions about security.
+The intent is to help people learn about hacking, point out vulnerabilities that we encounter every day, and ultimately help people make better decisions about security.
 STEALING SOMEONE’S BITCOINS WOULD BE A DICKHEAD MOVE.
 DON’T DO THAT.

 We’re going after a LUKS-encrypted GPT partition, as created by the Tails OS installer.
 Setting that up is outside the scope of this blog, but it’s pretty easy.
 Full details are available, but here is a quick summary:

 - Download the Tails OS iso.